fontclubbelgica/fontclubbelgica.xyz/_typefaces/gorp.md

       text: |
         ## Restrained weirdness with better  “monospaced” ragging

-        Gorp by Font Club Belgica is a modern revival of a brilliant yet overlooked idea from type history, blending technical precision with contemporary design.
+        FC Gorp by Font Club Belgica is a modern revival of a brilliant yet overlooked idea from type history, blending technical precision with contemporary design.
 Inspired by W.A.
 Dwiggins’ concept of variable-width characters to improve fixed-width typewriters, Gorp features 50% and 150% glyphs for refined spacing.
 Historically, engineering and technical industries relied on rigid, monospaced typefaces like Courier and OCR-A, designed for clarity and machine readability, but these came with visual constraints.
 Gorp transcends these limitations by incorporating angled, stubbed terminals and half-width spaces, adding a distinctive mechanical flair while enhancing legibility and efficiency.
 Ideal for applications in engineering, aerospace, gaming, and outdoor branding, Gorp offers a nod to tradition while delivering a fresh, versatile tool for modern design.

 research: |
     ## Introducing Gorp: Resurrecting an Ingenious Idea for Modern Design